ovesco/scribio/README.md

 Scribio is a Javascript library to perform inline editing on a webpage.
 It is inspired by [x-editable](https://vitalets.github.io/x-editable/), but doesn't rely on jquery, offers a lot of customization options and can be extended by the mean of types and renderers.

+> DISCLAIMER: This project is still under active development, use it at your own risks

 ## What's cool about it
 - Three dependencies (deepmerge and flat for customization options, Popper.js for the included Popup renderer)
 - Can be extended, you can create custom types (user input) and renderers (where the types are rendered).
 Scribio ships with a few types and a popup renderer by default